OCHA-DAP/hdx-python-api/README.md

 6. Paste the API key into a text file
 7. Save the text file with filename ".hdxkey" in the current user's home directory

-### Starting the Data Collector
+### Starting your Project

 To include the HDX Python library in your project, pip install the line below or add the following to your requirements.txt file:

     git+git://github.com/mcarans/hdx-python-api.git#egg=hdx-python-api

-The easiest way to get started is to use the wrappers and configuration defaults.
-The wrappers set up both logging and HDX configuration.
+The easiest way to get started is to use the facades and configuration defaults.
+The facades set up both logging and HDX configuration.

-### Default Configuration for Wrappers
+### Default Configuration for Facades

-The default configuration loads an internal HDX configuration located within the library, and assumes that there is an API key file called .hdxkey in the current user's home directory and a YAML collector configuration located relative to your working directory at config/collector_configuration.yml which you must create.
-The collector configuration is used for any configuration specific to your collector.
+The default configuration loads an internal HDX configuration located within the library, and assumes that there is an API key file called .hdxkey in the current user's home directory and a YAML project configuration located relative to your working directory at config/project_configuration.yml which you must create.
+The project configuration is used for any configuration specific to your project.

 The default logging configuration reads a configuration file internal to the library that sets up an coloured console handler outputting at DEBUG level, a file handler writing to errors.log at ERROR level and an SMTP handler sending an email in the event of a CRITICAL error.
 It assumes that you have created a file relative to your working directory at config/smtp_configuration.yml which contains parameters of the form:

     handlers:
         error_mail_handler:
             toaddrs: EMAIL_ADDRESSES
-            subject: "COLLECTOR FAILED: MY_COLLECTOR_NAME"
+            subject: "RUN FAILED: MY_PROJECT_NAME"

-### Wrappers
+### Facades

-You will most likely just need the simple wrapper.
-If you are in the HDX team, you may need to use the ScraperWiki wrapper which reports status to that platform (in which case replace "simple" with "scraperwiki" in the code below):
+You will most likely just need the simple facade.
+If you are in the HDX team, you may need to use the ScraperWiki facade which reports status to that platform (in which case replace "simple" with "scraperwiki" in the code below):

-    from hdx.collector.simple import wrapper
+    from hdx.facades.simple import facade

     def main(configuration):
         ***YOUR CODE HERE***

     if __name__ == '__main__':
-        wrapper(main)
+        facade(main)

 The configuration is passed to your main function in the "configuration" argument above.